Installing Ubuntu Server

 sudo apt update

-Then update all packages:
+Then you update all packages:

 Bash